osmanaktas/warnme/README.md

-# Chrome alert application for Bittrex
+# Chrome alert application for Bittrex.
+Current version: 1

 It's easy to trade when you're working on a computer.